Comity: History of comity (thirteenth century to nineteenth century)

-Huber did not believe comity was a stand-alone principle but rather saw it as a basis for building concrete rules and doctrines of law.
-At the time of its inception in the common law, comity was an attractive principle as the United States and England were in search for a foundational principle by which they could build conflicts of law rules.
+Huber did not believe comity was a stand-alone principle but rather saw it as a basis for establishing rules and doctrines of law.
+At the time of its initiation in the common law, comity was an attractive principle as the United States and England were in search of fundamental principle by which they could have nonconflictual law rules.

 A century after Huber, Lord Mansfield, known for being Chief Justice of the Court of King's Bench in England for three decades, introduced the doctrine of comity to the English law.
 Lord Mansfield viewed the application of comity as discretionary, with courts applying foreign law "except to the extent that it conflicted with principles of natural justice or public policy."
 He demonstrated this principle in Somerset v Stewart (King's Bench 1772), which held that slavery was so morally odious that a British court would not recognize the property rights of an American slaveholder in his slave out of comity.
 English courts and scholars adopted Lord Mansfield ideas on comity and provides a new means for courts to recognize foreign law where the application of English law would lead to injustices.

 Comity was most famously introduced to the American common law by the American jurist Justice Joseph Story in the early nineteenth century.
 Much like Huber, Story sought to develop a new system of private international law that reflected the new commercial needs of the United States.
 Similar to Lord Mansfield, Story stressed the importance of justice in comity and that comity is a stand-alone principle that derives from mutual benefit.
-Story's view, which ultimately prevailed, was that the consensual or voluntary application of comity doctrine would foster trust among states, "localize the effect of slavery," and reduce the risk of civil war.
+Story's view, which ultimately prevailed, was that the consensual or voluntary application of comity doctrine would foster trust among states, "localize the effect of slavery", and reduce the risk of civil war.

 In the mid-nineteenth century, John Westlake advanced further the idea that States ought to act with comity for reasons of justice in his Treatise on Private International Law.
 Westlake is praised for adopting Huber's comity in the English law; he rejected Story's approach.
 Westlake states that conflict rules are an instance of domestic sovereignty and therefore, the duty to recognize foreign law must be found as a reason within English law itself.